Monodromy action of mirror stops for toric Calabi-Yau surfaces: Introduction

 The last section, \cref{sec:applications}, contains examples and applications; in particular, we examine how the action of the fundamental group of the moduli space of Legendrian stops on the $A$-side translates through the mirror to the spherical and line bundle twists, provide a dictionary to the diagrammatic methods of the Bondal--Thomsen collection, and extend the result to obtain equivalences between VGIT chambers and actions on partial resolutions of the $A_\n$ singularity.

-Finally, in \cref{app:HMS}, we extend the Floer-theoretic proof of homological mirror symmetry for toric varieties to toric Deligne-Mumford stacks.
+Finally, in \cref{app:HMS}, we extend the Floer-theoretic proof of homological mirror symmetry for toric varieties to toric Deligne--Mumford stacks.
 We use only the simplest example of this result in this paper, the $A_\n$ quotient stack, but have included the full result as it may be of future use to the community.